 And as we know or should know, “therapeutic hope” spurs the flow “vital energy”, what the Chinese call “Chi” or Life force, another millennia-old concept conventional oncologists scoff at.
 French scientists have proven decades ago that when a mammal feels stuck, without options, inhibited, in a “terminal” situation, the immune system breaks down.
 (Source)

-In Conventional oncology, there recently has been more intelligent options with immunotherapeutics, viral therapy, cancer stem cell targeting, targeted therapies, some dietary recommendations and epigenetics that involve the upregulation of molecular switches.
+As mentioned, I’m not denying that there have been some recent and more intelligent options with regard to immunotherapeutics, viral therapy, cancer stem cell targeting, targeted therapies, some dietary recommendations and epigenetics that involve the upregulation of molecular switches.
 But even with these conventional options, most of which are still accompanied with chemo and radiation, most malignancies are still not definitely cured, these cancers eventually come back either before or after the Five-years cut-off “remission” date, including with a plethora of side (toxic) effects.

 While Conventional oncologists criticize holistic and integrative oncologists’ “false hope” approach, the devastating damage that results from Despair and terminal diagnosis is strongly established.
 Having looked at the quasi-totality of the evidence, I can assert that of the 1600 American cancer deaths and the 5000 American new cancer diagnoses each day, the majority of these patients die from conventional iatrogenic (medical) causes, a significant element of which come from this “despair” diagnosis ritual.

 Despair and “terminal” diagnoses should be all the more malpractice that today Cancer Scientists recognize that each patient is unique and needs a personalized treatment plan.
 Because of this, terminal diagnoses have no place in any medical system.
-An oncologist should nonetheless continue to inform the patient of statistical probabilities in terms of outcome and with the approaches that would be used.
-But telling a patient that no other medical approach could cure him or her and that he will die within so many months is more damaging than healing.
+An oncologist should nonetheless continue to inform the patient of statistical probabilities in terms of outcome, that’s OK and even legally necessary.

 Hope should therefore be encouraged as a therapeutic placebo-inspired tool.
 Hope is not hype.
 Hope is an attitude.
 Hype is a marketing technique.
 Hope can’t be “false”, this would be an oxymoron characterization.
 It would be like calling water wet or the fire hot.
 By definition, Hope is therapeutic, just like faith is elevating.